 This directory contains information and documents about the 2nd of 10 children of Catherine Cheeper-Spilsbury (c.1836-1906) and Anthony Jacques Cheeper (1837-1918), and the first to survive childhood.
-Catherine Lisabel Jane Cheeper became Sister Janet Mary some time between 1881 and 1891, in her 20s (or in 1894?).
+Catherine Lisabel Jane Cheeper became Sister Janet Mary on 13 Nov 1890, aged 30.

 Catherine Lisabel Jane Cheeper was born on 21 Jun 1860 and baptised on 19 Jul 1860.
 Her birth certificate shows her father as Anthony Jacques Cheeper, gentleman, and her mother as Catherine Ann Cheeper formerly Spilsbury.
 Their address is shown as Clifton Villas, Darnley Road, Gravesend (Kent).

-She appears in the 1861 census, at 9-months of age, at 11 Ivy St, Birkenhead (across the Mersey from Liverpool).
+She appears in the 1861 census, at 9 months of age, at 11 Ivy St, Birkenhead (across the Mersey from Liverpool).

 Her father came down in the world shortly afterwards, in 1862, when he was declared bankrupt, while living in Cleveland Rd, Kingsland, West Islington (inner north London).
 By 1871, he'd recovered sufficiently financially to again have a servant in the household.
 Yet, during the 1860s, the family is known to have been at 8 different addresses, all over England and in Dublin.